Warning: This post contains everything you need to know about how to build a successful Shopify dropshipping store in 2022.

 - Communicate with multiple suppliers: Message five or more suppliers who are offering your product.
 Narrow down your choice to those who provide excellent communication, fast responses, and a high level of English.
 When things go awry, you want your supplier to answer quickly.

 - Order samples: Once you’ve shortlisted the top three suppliers, order samples.
-This allows you to gauge who has the fastest shipping times, best packaging, and highest quality products.
+This allows you to gauge who has the fastest and most eco-friendly shipping times, best packaging, and highest quality products.
 Use your samples to take high-quality product images.
 This will make your store and ads stand out from competitors selling the same items.

 👉 Pro Tip: If budget allows, consider hiring a product sourcing agent on UpWork or Fiverr to help you find the best rates, suppliers, and shipping for your products.